Frequently Asked Questions

 Your Basic BCeID will be automatically converted into a Business BCeID when the identity is verified by the method indicated on your Business BCeID Registration Request Confirmation.

-It depends on what type of business you're registering how you'll verify your business.
+It depends on what type of business you're registering for and how you'll verify your business.
 Learn more about how to verify a business.

 What is the Business BCeID Account Management Guide?